 And even though I selfishly wanted her to go to sleep significantly earlier than that, I knew that getting rid of her nap was actually in her best interest as well, because what would happen is if she napped during the day for an hour, she would only fall asleep by 9:00 PM.
 And that would sleep 10 hours until seven.
 And so that was a total of 11 hours of sleep.
 Versus if she did not nap, she would conk out by 7:00 PM sharp and then would sleep around the clock until seven giving me 12 hours of sleep.
 And so in that specific situation, the nap was actually robbing her of an hours worth of sleep over that 24 hour period.
 So it worked out really well for me, that what I wanted also happens to be what she needed.
 And so at that period of time, it was an absolute, no brainer to be getting rid of her nap.

 But for a lot of kids, that’s not the way it ends up playing out for a lot of kids.
 If you keep that one hour nap, then they’ll still fall asleep by let’s say eight 30 and then sleep until seven 30, still giving you a total of 12 hours.
 And so if you’re that parent that would prefer to keep your little one up longer and keep that nap for a little bit longer, that’s totally fine.
-So to sum up, how do you know when your little one is ready to drop their nap?
+So to sum up, how do you know when your little one should stop their naps?
 They will likely be in the three to three and a half year range though, as I said, some are a little bit younger, some are a little bit older.
 They might be fighting their nap.
 They might be fighting bedtime and they might be waking up really, really early.
-All three of these are signs that your little one’s nap is likely on its last leg.
+All three of these are signs that your little one is almost ready to stop their naps.
 So I hope that this was helpful and that you guys have a great day.

 Speaker 2: (13:16)